Floflis/shit/README.md

 # About

+"shit" is a portmanteau between "sh" and "it" (let's sh it).

 Sorry for the name 💩

 Nomenclature's purpose: tell how shitty it is to install a .sh script directly from a URL you found from a random potential troll somewhere